andikleen/perf-gcov/README.md

 perf based replacement for autofdo to generate profile feedback data for gcc's [-fauto-profile](https://gcc.gnu.org/onlinedocs/gcc-16.1.0/gcc/Optimize-Options.html#index-fauto-profile) option.

 It reads LBR data from perf.data files collected with perf record -b and generates a autofdo gcov file for gcc.

 This is implemented in python as a perf script using the python interpreter linked into the Linux perf tool.

+The goals are to be simpler, use less resources and support new usage models like online profiling.

 ## Setup